Surbhi-Kohli/DockerAndk8s/2DockerIntro.md

 Redundant duplication, waste of space.Performance can be slow ,boot times can be long.Reproducing on another computer/server is possible but may still be tricky as you have to setup the vm exaclty on all machines.You would have to replicate everything of the vm on the production.
+This is __hardware level Virtualisation__.All the resources like memory, ram ,cpu cores get virtualised by a hypervisor.
+This means the resources once allocated to a VM by the hypervisor are fixed.They cant be allocated/de-allocated on need basis.

 Using Containers:
 <img width="1121" alt="Screenshot 2023-05-03 at 3 09 51 PM" src="https://user-images.githubusercontent.com/32058209/235982527-8ea8f05a-4bf8-4353-9f0c-4d40e118a139.png">